 Green sunfish are brassy-green or blue-green on the back, sometimes with metallic-green flecks and dusky bars on the sides.
 The flap over the gills is a dark color.
 This fish will strike at worms, bait or smaller artificial lures.
-Angling record:

-1996; Wt.-15oz; L-9-3⁄4 in; G-9 in; Eddie Goitia; Lake Powell.
+Green sunfish 1996; Wt.-15oz; L-9-3 in; G-9 in; Eddie Goitia; Lake Powell.